 - Quicker access to funds: PayPal now offers instant transfer features (for a fee) for businesses that need fast cash flow.

-- Integrations with e-commerce: If you’re selling online via platforms like Shopify or WooCommerce, PayPal syncs seamlessly, making it an obvious choice for large-scale operations with online sales.
+- Integrations with e-commerce platforms: If you’re selling online via platforms like Shopify or WooCommerce, PayPal syncs seamlessly, making it an obvious choice for large-scale online sales operations.

-However, PayPal’s fees can add up significantly when handling high-value transactions or converting currencies regularly.
+However, PayPal’s fees can add up significantly when handling high-value transactions or regularly converting currencies.
 Businesses working with international clients should monitor these costs closely.

 Why Payoneer Excels for International Payments: